groboclown/precision-shell/README.md

 Sometimes, you just don't need a shell.
 You just need minimal file system operations.

 Last build size is 22,024 bytes.
-Statically linked.

 ## What It Does